-Majid Al Futtaim is the leading shopping mall, communities, retail and leisure pioneer across the Middle East, Africa and Asia.
+Majid Al Futtaim is one of the leading shopping mall, communities, retail and leisure pioneer across the Middle East, Africa and Asia.

 Through its three subsidiaries Properties, Retail and Ventures the Group:

-- Owns and operates 24 shopping malls, 13 hotels and 4 mixed used communities, with further developments underway in the region.
-The shopping malls portfolio includes Mall of the Emirates, Mall of Egypt, City Centre malls and My City Centre neighborhood centres, and 4 community malls which are in joint venture with the Government of Sharjah. - Operates a portfolio of 264 outlets in 14 countries as part of its exclusive rights to the Carrefour franchise in 38 markets across Middle East, Africa and Asia. - Operates 353 VOX Cinema screens and 35 Magic Planet family entertainment centres across the region, in addition to iconic leisure and entertainment facilities such as Ski Dubai, Orbi Dubai and Ski Egypt, among others.
-The Group also owns the consumer finance company 'Najm', and a Fashion and Home retail business, representing international brands.
-In addition, Majid Al Futtaim operates Enova, a facility and energy management company, through a joint venture operation with Veolia, a global leader in optimised environment resource management.
-The Group also owns the rights to The LEGO Store and American Girl in the Middle East.
+- Owns, develops and operates 26 destination shopping malls across 5 countries, 13 hotels that are operated by international hotel brands and 4 mixed used communities in UAE, Oman and Lebanon, with further developments underway in the region.
+The shopping malls portfolio includes Mall of the Emirates, Mall of Egypt, City Centre malls and My City Centre neighborhood centres, and 4 community malls which are in joint venture with the Government of Sharjah. - Operates a portfolio of 306 outlets with geographical footprint in 16 countries as part of its exclusive rights to the Carrefour franchise in a number of markets across Middle East, Africa and Asia. - Operates 500 VOX Cinema screens and 37 Magic Planet family entertainment centres across the region, in addition to iconic leisure and entertainment facilities such as Ski Dubai, Ski Egypt and Dreamscape, among others.
+The Group also owns Fashion and Home retail business, representing international brands.
+Majid Al Futtaim also operates Enova, a facility and energy management company, through a joint venture operation with Veolia, a global leader in optimised environment resource management.